Work Order Management

 Chat capabilities/instant messaging

 Integrated chat features within your CMMS enables technicians to communicate with one another in large facilities or while working offsite.
-This is essential for conveying important information or updates regarding work orders and keeping a record of all communications between the maintenance team.
+This is essential for conveying important information or updates regarding work orders and maintenance resources to keep a record of all communications between the maintenance team.
 Maintenance members should be able to chat with an individual, group, or work-related channel.

 Analytics and business intelligence

-Analytics dashboards should be customizable and deliver an easy-to-understand snapshot of important KPIs such as technician wrench time, the number of work orders handled per time period, the proportion of time spent on emergency maintenance, and Mean Time to Repair (MTTR).
+Analytics dashboards should be customizable and deliver an easy-to-understand snapshot of important KPIs such as technician wrench time, the number of work orders handled per time period, the proportion of time spent on emergency maintenance, and MTTR.
 With business intelligence, you can find answers to business-critical questions quickly and make data-driven decisions.

 Ability to upload photos/videos